supercomplicated/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: 'Hi, we are Supercomplicated'
+      text: 'hi, we are supercomplicated'
       color: text-dark
       type: TitleBlock
     subtitle: We make complicated stuff easy to use